 How To Change HVAC Filters

 Replacing an air filter is easy.
 It is a straightforward process if you follow the following steps:

 - Ensure that you turn off your HVAC system before you begin; this is very important.

 - Find where your air filter is – you will most likely find your air filter where the air is sucked back from your home into your system (this is known as the return), which is either on your ceiling or wall with a grille covering it.
 If you do not find it there, it will be where your air handling unit is located, typically in your attic, basement, or closet.
 You will observe a small box that takes air into the unit.

-- Take out the grille or open the box – if you own a grille, you will most likely find tabs that you can pull up, so you can take out the filter without needing a screwdriver.
+- Remove the grill or open the box – if you own a grille, you will most likely find tabs that you can pull up, so you can take out the filter without needing a screwdriver.